-FishPhyloMaker is a freely R package that has two main functions, FishTaxaMaker and FishPhyloMaker (Table 1 present a list of all functions present in the package).
-The first generate a data frame from fish species names provided by the user, checking the validity of these names by using the information presented in Fishbase database (Froese and Pauly, 2006) through the package rfishbase (Boettiger et al., 2012)(Boettinger, XXX).
-Species that were not found in Fishbase are printed in the command line, and the user must inform manually the Family and the Order of these species.
-The output of FishTaxaMaker function is a data frame object containing three columns with the name of species (s), the Family (f) and the Order (o) of all species provided by the user.
+FishPhyloMaker is a freely R package that has two main functions, FishTaxaMaker() and FishPhyloMaker() (Table 1 present a list of all functions present in the package).
+The first generate a data frame from fish species names provided by the user, checking the validity of the species names by using the information presented in Fishbase database (Froese and Pauly, 2006) through the package rfishbase (Boettiger et al., 2012).
+Species that were not found in Fishbase are printed in the command line, and the user can inform manually the Family and the Order of these species.
+The output of FishTaxaMaker function is a list containing four iformations: 1) a data frame with a complete taxonomic information of the species provided by the user, joint with the valid name of the species, when present; 2) a data frame containing three columns with the valid names of species (s), the Family (f) and the Order (o) of all.
+This data frame can be directly used in FishTaxaMaker() function to ensemble the phylogenetic tree.
+3) A data frame containing all names of species informed by the user that correspond to a single species accordingly to Fishbase, when present in the user data and, finally, 4) a character vector containing all names of species informed by the user that was not found in Fishbase.

 Table 1: Functions presented in the package FishPhyloMaker and their descriptions.